Student Clubs

 Administration

-These guidelines are administered and refined collaboratively between the associate vice president for Marketing and Brand Management and the assistant vice president for Student Affairs and Dean of Students
+These guidelines are administered by and refined collaboratively between University Marketing & Brand Management, Student Affairs and the Dean of Students.

 Scope